woltimer/github-repos-list/README.md

    new ListOfRepos().getRepos("torvalds");
    ```
    You can change "torvalds" to any valid GitHub username.
-   ⚠️ REMEMBER
+   ⚠️ REMEMBER:
-   You need to build project again after changing a username.
+   You need to build project again after changing the username.

 ## Running Tests
 ```bash